top of page

 • Protein biochemistry, including purification, activity assays and sequence-based analysis

-• In collaboration with the chemists at Swansea University and DTU: small molecule chemistry
+• In collaboration with the chemists at Swansea University: small molecule chemistry

 Image by Joel Vodell